Best Practices for Teaching RMI Professionals

 RMI professionals need to know why they’re learning something, and better yet, how it relates to the work they do.

-They thrive when instruction is pragmatic, significant, and relevant to their position.
+Professionals in risk management and insurance benefit most when instruction is pragmatic, significant, and relevant to their position.

 For instance, an RMI instructor may begin their session with something like,